Hellyna/docker-dokuwiki-fcgi/README.md

 Refrain from using directives that will check the host OS for files before sending it to the fcgi socket, such as `try_files` or `if ( -f`.
 Doing so will result in a shortcircuit since the host file in question obviously does not exist on the host, and hence will yield a 404.

+## TODO

+Generate (php-fpm) config file on the fly based on environmental variables.